 All students who intend to go abroad, whether on programs sponsored by the University, or on other institutions' programs, need to first request approval from us to go abroad.
-This request must be submitted no later than October 15 for spring programs, or March 15 for fall or full-year programs.
+This request must be submitted no later than October 15 for spring programs (October 1 for Exchange programs), or March 15 for fall or full-year programs.

 Students can request approval by starting an application for each program in the Education Abroad Portal.